-Lactose is a particular type of sugar found in milk and other dairy products, among others.
-This is why lactose is also called ‘milk sugar’.
+Lactose is a type of sugar found in milk and other dairy products, among others.
 Lactose is normally broken down in the small intestine.
-There, the lactase enzyme splits lactose into glucose and galactose so that the intestinal wall can absorb it.
+There, the lactase enzyme splits lactose into glucose and galactose so the intestinal wall can absorb it.
 Read more about lactose intolerance below.

 what is lactose intolerance?

 If lactose is not digested properly, it ends up in the large intestine, where the intestinal bacteria still try to break it down through fermentation.
-The fermentation process, in which the intestinal bacteria (intestinal flora) break down the lactose, can cause unpleasant intestinal complaints.
-Not everyone develops symptoms when lactose is not properly digested; our focus here is of lactose intolerance when the poor digestion of lactose (lactose malabsorption) really causes problems.
+In this fermentation process, the intestinal bacteria break down the lactose, which can cause unpleasant intestinal complaints.

 There are different kinds of lactose intolerance, each with a different cause.
 The most common cause is the decrease in lactase production with age.
-If lactase production already decreases from the third year of life, this is called primary lactose intolerance.
+In some cases the body’s production of lactase decreases from the age of three, this is called primary lactose intolerance.
 In Northern Europe, this occurs in about 1 in 10 people.
-This is much less than, for example, in Asia, Africa and America where up to 80% of the population are lactose intolerant.
+This is much less than, for example, in Asia, Africa, and America where up to 80% of the population is lactose intolerant.

 The second type of lactose intolerance is secondary lactose intolerance.
 In this case, the body is unable, or less able, to produce the lactase enzyme due to an acute cause.
-Causes include an intestinal infection, intestinal surgery or other damage to the intestine.
+Causes include an intestinal infection, intestinal surgery, or other damage to the intestine.
 Sometimes this type of lactose intolerance is temporary: when the intestine has recovered, lactase production will resume.
-In other cases, the damage is irreversible and the lactose intolerance will remain.

 The third type is congenital lactose intolerance, in which there is a large deficiency of the lactase enzyme from birth or the lactase enzyme is completely absent.
 Infants with this type of lactose intolerance do not tolerate breast milk because it contains lactose.
 Congenital lactose intolerance is genetic and will persist for life.

-Some people do not react to lactose, but do react to a certain protein from milk: cow’s milk protein.
+Some people do not react to lactose but do react to a certain protein found in milk (cow’s milk protein).
 Cow’s milk protein allergy is less common than lactose intolerance and expresses itself as an allergic reaction.
-In lactose intolerance, lactose cannot be properly digested and is a non-allergic food hypersensitivity; in cow’s milk protein allergy, there is an allergic hypersensitivity to cow’s milk protein.
+In lactose intolerance, lactose cannot be properly digested and is a non-allergic food hypersensitivity.
+In cow’s milk protein allergy, there is an allergic hypersensitivity to cow’s milk protein.

 which foods contain lactose?